state-hiu/mapgive-in-a-box/_posts/en/process/0900-01-03-process-ideas.md

 Partnerships and building a strong network around mapping is key.
 In fact, a major benefit of OSM is how easily it allows collaborations between different institutions, because the data is open.

 Emphasize that a project is one point along a process, and sustainability and opportunity should be built in.
 Especially with ongoing digital connections

+# developing a project

+type of features to collect, imagery needs? existing data?)